Bioacoustic Geolocation: Species Sounds as Geographic Signals: Related Work

 \shortparagraph{Image Geolocation.} Initial methods for image geolocation approached the problem through the lens of retrieval.
 To geolocate a ground image, they retrieved similar geo-tagged ground images~\cite{hays2008im2gps} or cross-view satellite images~\cite{workman2015wide, liu2019lending, shi2020looking, zhu2021vigor, yang2021cross, zhu2022transgeo}.
 Focus gradually shifted to feed-forward classification models that could directly predict location from an image by splitting the surface of the earth into several geo-cells and predicting the correct geo-cell~\cite{berton2022rethinking, weyand2016planet, vo2017revisiting, muller2018geolocation, clark2023we, pramanick2022world, seo2018cplanet}.
 To overcome grid resolution constraints, some works explore adaptive grids~\cite{seo2018cplanet} and hierarchical approaches~\cite{clark2023we}. \citet{haas2024pigeon} incorporate political and administrative boundaries while creating their grids and beat one of the world’s foremost professional GeoGuessr players~\cite{geoguessr}.

 Following the release of CLIP~\cite{radford2021learning}, recent methods~\cite{klemmer2023satclip, vivanco2024geoclip} have revisited the retrieval approach.
 These methods treat the location itself as a modality and learn location embeddings aligned with images.
 GeoCLIP~\cite{vivanco2024geoclip} learns a location encoder that utilizes random Fourier features to capture high frequency details and learn better location features.
 SatCLIP~\cite{klemmer2023satclip} encodes location via spherical harmonics and learns a joint embedding space with paired satellite images. \citet{zhou2024img2loc} propose to leverage LLMs~\cite{achiam2023gpt, touvron2023llama} and incorporate domain knowledge with Retrieval Augmented Generation (RAG)~\cite{cai2022recent}.
-In this work, we also adopt a location retrieval approach inspired by CLIP and systematically evaluate the impact of different audio and location embeddings.
+In this work, we shift the focus from visual to the acoustic modality.
+Audio presents a unique challenge, as it typically carries less explicit and globally consistent geographic information than visual data.
+We extend and benchmark multiple image geolocation methods across popular paradigms in an effort to establish a comprehensive benchmark for the novel task of bioacoustic geolocation.